operatesspaceships/Sliding-Alert-Controller/README.md

 ```

 # Notes
 * The `SlidingAlertAttributes` enum provides a list of customizable attributes.
-Default values are provided via nil-coalescing operators.
+Default values are provided.
 * The alert controller's delegate must conform to the `SlidingAlertViewControllerDelegate` protocol.
 * This protocol requires implementing the `alertViewControllerDidDisappear(alertViewController: SlidingAlertViewController)` function in which you can place logic to run after the alert controller is dismissed.